odrevet/teach-yourself-game-programming-sdl2/Chap03_GameSkeleton/README.md

-In this example, an icone is randomly drawn on the screen.
+In this example, an icon is randomly drawn on the screen.
 The Screen is never refreshed, so even if the icone is drawn once per game cycle, it appeare several times.